ArnoSaxena/chococraft/readme.txt

 This version of Chococraft will remove all Chocobos from worlds pre 2.8.5.
 Items in the Chocobo saddlebag and packbag inventories will be lost.
 ChocoCraft items stored in normal chests or player inventories are not affected.

 Changelog:
-1. Update to 1.6.1
+1. Update to 1.6.4

 see the minecraft forums for further informations http://www.minecraftforum.net/topic/1119809-

-or follow me on twitter https://twitter.com/Torojima
+or follow us on twitter  https://twitter.com/Torojima and https://twitter.com/micdoodle8

 Torojima